 - Unlimited data may not be available or could be very expensive

-- Limited number of ISPs compared to fixed-line broadband
+- A limited number of ISPs compared to fixed-line broadband

 Wireless broadband ISPs tend to fill a niche, covering gaps in the fixed-line networks.
 If you find that normal broadband access is very slow or non-existent then a WISP may be the ideal solution.

 There are few reasons to choose wireless over fixed-line if both are available.
 A WISP does have the advantage of not needing a telephone line or cable so may be preferable if you can’t get or don’t want a phone line.
-But consider the cost implications as installation, setup and running costs may be higher than the price of fixed-line broadband including phone line rental.
+But consider the cost implications as installation, setup, and running costs may be higher than the price of fixed-line broadband, even including phone line rental.